Supervision and the Supervisor

 Frequently interact with other consistencies beyond the members of the project team— building inspectors, safety inspectors, etc.

-Figure 2.2 and Management Workers
+Figure 2.2 Characteristics of Construction Craft Workers and Management Workers

 20 SETTING THE STAGE